robabrazado/adventofcode2024/README.md

 [Later] I have an (ostensibly working) part 2 for which I did minimal tweaking, but it's taking a good, long while to execute.
 I may need to look into some optimization.

+[A bit later] Ehhhh...it did take a noticeably long time, but it finished before I even started to look at optimizations, so I'm just going to leave it.
+This part 2 runs slow!

 ## Day 21: Keypad Conundrum

 [On day 22] I started work on this on day 21 but bungled it somehow.
 As with Day 16, by the time I end up getting back to this, I might start over.